Mostek: Decline in the face of Asian competition

+Afterword

-Eventually, in the fall of 1985, UTC gave up, closed Mostek completely, and then sold it to Thomson-CSF, a French Government electronics company, for a mere $71 million.
+UTC closed Mostek completely in 1985 and sold it for US$71M to the French electronics firm Thomson-CSF.
 Thomson called back only about 20% of the workforce in an attempt to return Mostek to profitability.
+Thomson's Mostek operations continued under the name TCMC (Thomson Components - Mostek Corp).

-In 1987 Thomson merged its semiconductor operations, including Mostek, with the Italian SGS-ATES to become STMicroelectronics, based in Geneva, Switzerland.
-At the time of the merger the new corporation was named SGS-THOMSON but took its current name of STMicroelectronics in May 1998 following Thomson's sale of its shares.
+In 1987 Thomson spun-off and merged its semiconductor operations, including Mostek, with the Italian SGS-ATES to become STMicroelectronics, based in Geneva, Switzerland.
+At the time of the merger the new corporation was named SGS-Thomson but took its current name in May 1998 following Thomson's sale of its shares.
 Mostek's intellectual property portfolio, which included many foundational patents in DRAM technology, turned out to be highly valuable.
 STM started a series of lawsuits to collect royalties and between 1987 and 1993 made $450 million on these licenses alone.

+STM continued operations at the Carrollton site for several years.
+A small residual operation is located in Coppell, Tx.
+A group of Mostek veterans gathers for a yearly lunch in February under the name "MostekLives!".

 Spinoffs

 Jerry Rogers founded Cyrix in 1988 to capitalize on the Mostek second source agreement that allowed any 80x86 processor to be legally copied, which Intel attempted to stop via lawsuits.
 Eventually, after losing many legal battles, Intel simply changed the name of the 80586 to the Pentium, thereby ending the agreement.

 Micron Technology was a very successful spinoff founded by a handful of Mostek employees, including Ward Parkinson, Dennis Wilson, and Doug Pitman.

 Sevin Rosen Funds co-founded by LJ Sevin funded Compaq Computers, Cyrix, Convex Computers and more.

-Bob Paluck started Convex Computers in ca 1979.
+Bob Paluck started Convex Computers in 1982.
 Vin Prothro started Dallas Semiconductor in ca 1984.
 Mike Callahan started Crystal Semiconductor in ca 1979.
 Charles Johnson started SRX in ca 1981.

+Mostek Manufacturing

+As a full IDM (Integrated Device Manufacturer) Mostek had a full array of divisions including Design, Photomask, Wafer Fab, Test, Assembly/Packaging, Product Engineering, Quality/Reliability, Sales/Marketing.
+For nearly all of its existence Bob Palmer was Senior Vice-President over all these divisions.

+Photomask

+Jim Piker founded and managed Mostek's in-house Photomask operations.
+The photomask step and repeat techniques eventually were copied for wafer fabrication ca 1968.

+Wafer Fabrication

+Mostek's first wafer fab was provided by Sprague at its plant in Worcester, Ma near Boston.
+In ca 1973, Mary Ann Potter founded and managed Fab1 at 1215 Crosby Rd in Carrollton, Tx, a NW suburb of Dallas, in a converted warehouse around the corner from Mostek's corporate office on Upfield St.

+Also at the main Crosby Rd site: a small R&D fab was started ca 1974 which eventually became Fab3, Fab2 was founded ca 1975, Fab4 (in a new building) ca 1978, Fab5 in 1979, Fab6 ca 1984, and a Colorado Springs Fab ca 1984.

+Test

+Testing and Burn-In were located at the main site on Crosby Rd.

+Assembly/Packaging

+Mostek's main Packaging operations were in Panang, Malaysia.